masteraccurate/PHP-Webportal/PHP-Webportal-Version_1.1_Beta_English/webportal/README.txt

 - 4.)
 Edit text in home.module.php in modules directory

 - +.)
 You can use blank.module.php to develop your own modules
-- +.) index.html does not have to be used if you don't like to (if you don't like to use index.html, delete it on your webserver)

 You can visit an example of this webportal at https://webportal.de.cool To delete or edit postings you need to use phpMyAdmin or similar